Adobe-Marketing-Cloud/aep-sdks-documentation/resources/frequently-asked-questions/README.md

 #### Verify that network requests are sent to Adobe Analytics <a id="verify-that-network-requests-are-sent-to-adobe-analytics"></a>

-You can use [Project Griffon](../../beta/project-griffon/) to verify events are being sent to Adobe Analytics.
+You can use [Adobe Experience Platform Assurance](../../beta/project-griffon/) to verify events are being sent to Adobe Analytics.

 #### Ensure appropriate timestamp configuration <a id="ensure-appropriate-time-stamp-configuration"></a>